federicotorrielli/dotfiles/README.md

 - Icon Theme: Papirus (Dark)
 - App Launcher: Rofi (with custom Nord colors)
 - Firefox start: [Bento](https://github.com/federicotorrielli/Bento) by [MiguelRAvila](https://github.com/MiguelRAvila)
+  || I decided to fork it and update it by myself from now on, so you will notice differencies in the near future
 - Spotify: spicetify-cli with Dribbblish Nord-Dark theme

 ## Final note